 Everywhere the thing was talked of, at Paris, at the Court.
-Our Spanish queen,† who is imaginative and devout, sends off her almoner; nay more, sends her faithful follower, the old papist, Lord Montague, who sees, who believes everything, and reports it all to the l'ope.
+Our Spanish queen, twho is imaginative and devout, sends off her almoner; nay more, sends her faithful follower, the old papist, Lord Montague, who sees, who believes everything, and reports it all to the Pope.
 It is a miracle proven.
 He had seen the wounds on a certain nun, and the marks made by the Devil on the Lady Superior's hands.

-^{} The same hysteric contagion marks the "Revivaly" of a later period, down to the last mad outbreak in Ireland.
-The translator hopes some day to work out the physical question here stated.-Trans.
+The same hysteric contagion marks the "Revivals" of a later period, down to the last mad outbreak in Ireland.
+The manufactor hopes some day to work out the physical question is stated.-Trans.

-[†] Anne of Austria, wife of Louis XIII.-TRANS.
+Anne of Austria, wife of Louis XIII.-TRANS.